About Fishguard, Goodwick, and our surrounding area

 The largest hotel in north Pembrokeshire, the Fishguard Bay Hotel, overlooks the harbour which was the setting for the film ‘Moby Dick’ starring Gregory Peck.
 Plans are currently underway for a marina to be built in the harbour.

 Goodwick Sands provides a safe beach for families while Goodwick Moor is a designated Nature Reserve which is popular with ‘twitchers’, many regularly travelling from England and Ireland when rare birds are sighted.
-The local Archery group practice in summer at nearby Scleddau, and in winter in the leisure centre.

 The site of the Last Invasion of mainland Britain in 1797 lies just a few miles away at Carregwastad Point on the Pencaer peninsula with the surrender of the French insurgents taking place on Goodwick Sands.